 Podcast Series: Helping Rural Communities During the Pandemic

 Our Rural Church Program Area teamed with the Rural Matters podcast on a three-part series looking at the Endowment’s work helping rural congregations and communities.
 (Look for the July 21st, July 29th and August 11th episodes).

 See how grantees and partners across our four program areas and Special Initiatives are responding to the crisis in this Special Edition of our quarterly e-newsletter.

 One SC Fund

 The One SC Fund: COVID-19 Response is a partnership between SC Grantmakers Network, Together SC and the United Way Association of SC.
-The funds will be held at Central Carolina Community Foundation.
+The funds are held at Central Carolina Community Foundation.
+Learn more.

 Fill the Gap Response Fund

 The North Carolina Healthcare Foundation has created the COVID-19 Fill the Gap Response Fund to partner with private philanthropy, corporate partners and major gift donors to meet critical needs of organizations across North Carolina.
 Learn more.